NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 | demographic | PROJECT-DEV3 | CASE-2-DEMOGRAPHIC | CASE-2 | not hispanic or latino | female | not allowed to collect | 1980 | 0

-Once you have prepared your files (in TSV or JSON format), you can move on to the next step, upload your data through the Upload Data Wizard.
+Once the user has prepared their files (in TSV or JSON format), they can move on to the next step, uploading their data through the Upload Data Wizard.

 ## Step 2.
 Upload Data Wizard

-The GDC Data Submission Portal is equipped with a wizard window to guide you through the upload and validation of the data.
-There are stages:
+The GDC Data Submission Portal is equipped with a wizard window to guide you through the upload and validation of data.
+There are three stages:

 * __Upload Files__: Upload a file into the user's browser, at this point nothing is submitted to the project workspace.
-* __Validate Files__: Send the file to the GDC backend to validate its content (see below).
+* __Validate Files__: Send a file to the GDC backend to validate its content (see below).
-* __Confirm Submission__: Submit validated file to the project workspace and produce a report.
+* __Confirm Submission__: Submit a validated file to the project workspace and produce a report.

 The _'File Validation'_ stage acts as a safeguard against submitting incorrect files to the GDC Data Submission Portal.
-During the validation stage, the GDC API will validate content of submitted files against the project's dictionary to detect potential errors.
+During the validation stage, the GDC API will validate the content of submitted files against the project's dictionary to detect potential errors.
 Invalid files will be flagged and the upload to the GDC will be denied until corrections are made by the user.
 A validation error report provided by the system can be used to isolate and correct errors for resubmission.

 ### Upload Files